foo123/modelview.js/README.md

 #### How it works

 ModelView uses only the basic building blocks of Web Development: **HTML and JavaScript**.
 No need to learn new syntax, or do things differently.
-ModelView works with **simple `HTML` strings** which are interspersed with **arbitrary `JavaScript` Expressions**.
+ModelView works with **`HTML` strings** which are interspersed with **`JavaScript` Expressions**.

 **Data Model**

-ModelView.Model is the **single source of truth** for any data used by the app.
-Model is an event emitter and a proxy for the data which keeps note of when data change and publishes change events to underlying ModelView.View (which subscribes to them) along with the changed data.
+**ModelView.Model** is the **single source of truth** for any data used by the app.
+Model is an event emitter and a proxy for the data, which keeps note of when data change and publishes change events to underlying **ModelView.View** (which subscribes to them) along with the changed data.

 For example, instead of doing: